Registration and Licensure in Canadian Provinces/Territories

 Planning a move to another Canadian jurisdiction?

-Dental assistants moving between provincial/territorial jurisdictions are urged to contact the DARA in the province/territory they intend to work in prior to moving.
+Dental assistants moving between provincial/territorial jurisdictions are urged to contact the CDARA in the province/territory they intend to work in prior to moving.
 Being aware of provincial regulatory requirements and licensure/registration issues before moving may help alleviate unforeseen barriers to entering the workforce.
 Dental assistants may wish to contact the Canadian Dental Assistants Association at (800) 345-5137 for information regarding the Mutual Recognition Agreement Dental Assisting which came into effect on July 1, 2001.

 Planning a move to the United States?